kiota-community/kiota-java-extra/Readme.md

 ### Http JDK

-This is an `RequestAdapter` implementation based on the [Java standard library Http Client](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html).
+This is a `RequestAdapter` implementation based on the [Java standard library Http Client](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html).

 To use it, add the dependency to your project: